RubiconDeFi/rubi-bots/README.md

 - ✅ Target Venue Out Bid
 4. Choose between the following mainnet/testnet
 - ✅ Optimism Mainnet/Goerli
-- ❌ Arbitrum Mainnet/Goerli [WIP]
+- ❌/✅ Arbitrum Mainnet/Goerli [WIP]
 - ❌/✅ Polygon Mainnet/Mumbai
-5. Based on your selection, you have certain available tokens for your strategy
+5. Based on your selection, you can select from available tokens for your strategy
 - Enter the tokens you want and enter `done` when finished
 6. If you have an existing `MarketAid` address, enter it here.
 Otherwise, enter `no` to start the creation process
 - For a robust MarketAid toolset, see `npm run aid` below